raphiki/raphiki.github.com/_posts/2013-03-31-a-jekyll-bootstrap-site-hosted-by-github.md

 They are many other things that you can do with _Jekyll_ and _Bootstrap_ to create the best blog or website ever.
 Please refer to official documentations for more details.

+### Publish to _GitHub Pages_

-Once you're ready to publish the very first version og your website.
+Once you're ready to publish the very first version of your website.

     git add *
     git add .gitignore